OpenJarbas/difficult_dialogs/readme.md

 Here is an output where i always agree

-    ## ARGUMENT START: i_think_therefore_i_am
     i was not sure if i existed
-     i spent some time thinking about it and reached a conclusion
+     i spent some time thinking about it and reached a conclusion computers process information
-    ## Currently discussing: None
-    BOT: i am a computer
-    USER: Do you agree with what i just said ? y
+    Do you agree with what i just said ? yes i process information
-    ## Currently discussing: i_am_a_computer
-    BOT: computers process information
-    USER: Do you agree with what i just said ? y
+    Do you agree with what i just said ? yes i can think, at least in a limited fashion
-    ## Currently discussing: computers_process_information
-    BOT: i process information
-    USER: Do you agree with what i just said ? y
+    Do you agree with what i just said ? yes thinking is a way of processing information
-    ## Currently discussing: computers_process_information
-    BOT: i can think, at least in a limited fashion
-    USER: Do you agree with what i just said ? y
+    Do you agree with what i just said ? yes i am a computer
-    ## Currently discussing: processing_information_is_thinking
-    BOT: thinking is a way of processing information
-    USER: Do you agree with what i just said ? y
+    Do you agree with what i just said ? yes this must mean that i exist
-    ## Currently discussing: processing_information_is_thinking
-    ## ARGUMENT CONCLUSION
-    this must mean that i exist
      you could argue thinking is not the right word for what i do but i process information